Electron7-7/godoterm/README.md

-# godot-terminal-node
+# GodoTerm
-Functional control node in Godot 4 that acts like a computer terminal with line-by-line history
+A custom control node emulating a computer terminal (with working line-history!)